corona-warn-app/cwa-verification-server/README.md

  [Maven](https://apache.maven.org)
  *(optional)*: [Docker](https://www.docker.com)
  ### Build
- Whether you cloned or downloaded the 'ziped' souces you will either find the sources in the chosen checkout-directory or get a zip file with the source code, which you can expand to a folder of your choice.
+ Whether you cloned or downloaded the 'zipped' sources you will either find the sources in the chosen checkout-directory or get a zip file with the source code, which you can expand to a folder of your choice.

  In either case open a terminal pointing to the directory you put the sources in.
-The local build process is described afterwards depending on the way you chose.
+The local build process is described afterwards depending on the way you choose.
 #### Maven based build
-For acitvely take part on the development this is the way you should chose.
+For actively take part on the development this is the way you should choose.
-Please check, whether following prerequisites are fullfilled
+Please check, whether following prerequisites are fulfilled
 - [Open JDK 11](https://openjdk.java.net) or a similar JDK 11 compatible VM
 - [Maven](https://apache.maven.org)